rarang/OfficeDocs-SkypeForBusiness/Teams/meeting-settings-in-teams.md

 Anonymous users will now inherit the user-level global default permission policy.
 This control will then allow anonymous users to interact with apps in Teams meetings as long as the user-level permission policy has enabled the app.
 Note that anonymous users can only interact with apps that are already available in a meeting and cannot acquire and/or manage these apps.

 > [!IMPORTANT]
-> By default, the setting to allow anonymous users to interact with apps in meetings is enabled.
+> By default, the setting to allow anonymous users to interact with apps in meetings is enabled.Interacting with an app means anonymous users can interact with app cards in the meeting chat.

 ![An icon showing the Microsoft Teams logo](media/teams-logo-30x30.png) **Using the Microsoft Teams admin center**